OfficeDev/office-js-docs/docs/publish/centralized-deployment.md

 7. Choose **Next**.

 8. If you selected the option to add an Add-in from the Office Store, select the add-in.
 Notice that you can view available add-ins via categories of **Suggested for you**, **Rating**, or **Name**.
 You may only add free add-ins from the Office Store; adding paid add-ins isn't currently supported.

+    >**Note:** With the Office Store option, updates and enhancements to the add-in will automatically be made available to users without your intervention.

     ![Select an Add-In dialog in Office 365 admin center](../../images/2a8de1f4-03b0-4ab6-aa99-4451ee30a64c.png)